A young Black man sitting on the ground in the park and staring into the camera.

 Chemicals in the smoke make your liver break down the melatonin more quickly.

-If you smoke, you will probably need a higher dose of melatonin than someone who does not smoke.
+If you smoke, you may need a higher dose of melatonin than someone who does not smoke.

 Tell your doctor if you smoke before you start taking melatonin to make sure you get the right dose for you.